drtsekis/drtsekis/README.md

 - Game server status with graph (this one is for fivem)
 <img src="https://github.com/drtsekis/drtsekis/blob/main/forgithub/vt0UdIk4Rkmorchdmjblzg.png" width="600" >

+- 🐌 The above photos are from the bots that I made some clients, specifically the servers: Venom Roplay, Drip Roleplay, Inferno Roleplay (FiveM Servers).
 - 🔐 I will often post different functions, I just have to keep some functions hidden, the hidden functions will be available only for clients.